Psychological resilience: Biological models

 From a scientific standpoint, resilience's contested definition is multifaceted in relation to genetics, revealing a complex link between biological mechanisms and resilience:

 "Resilience, conceptualized as a positive bio-psychological adaptation, has proven to be a useful theoretical context for understanding variables for predicting long-term health and well-being".

 Three notable bases for resilience—self-confidence, self-esteem and self-concept—each have roots in a different nervous system—respectively, the somatic nervous system, the autonomic nervous system, and the central nervous system.

 Research indicates that, like trauma, resilience is influenced by epigenetic modifications.
 Increased DNA methylation of the growth factor GDNF in certain brain regions promotes stress resilience, as do molecular adaptations of the blood–brain barrier.

+A broader integrative biological framework has been proposed by Feldman (2020), who argues that resilience cannot be understood solely through isolated neurotransmitters or brain regions.
+Instead, resilience emerges from the interaction of three interconnected biological systems: the oxytocin system, the affiliative brain, and biobehavioral synchrony.

+Oxytocin is an evolutionarily ancient neuropeptide that originally regulated basic physiological functions such as thermoregulation.
+During mammalian evolution, however, its role expanded to include labor, lactation, parental caregiving, and social bonding.
+Within Feldman's model, oxytocin serves as a key mechanism underlying neural plasticity by facilitating the brain's ability to reorganize itself in response to environmental experiences.
+In addition, oxytocin reduces fear responses, promotes trust, and enhances motivation for social interaction.
+These effects create a biological sense of safety that enables individuals to adapt to stressful situations and supports the development of resilience.

+The affiliative brain refers to a network of neural structures that enables humans to establish and maintain close interpersonal relationships.
+While this network evolved from the maternal caregiving system found in other mammals, it has become substantially more Expand annotationcomplex in humans through the involvement of higher-order cortical regions.
+These brain areas support empathy, mentalization, emotional regulation, and perspective taking, allowing individuals to manage stress through cooperative social relationships rather than relying solely on defensive responses.
+Consequently, the affiliative brain provides the neurobiological basis for adaptive social functioning and psychological resilience.